-Agenda
+Draft Agenda

-Date: October 2, 2018

-Time: 09:30 - 13:30 (followed by lunch)

-Location: University Foundation, rue d'Egmont 11, Brussels
+Date: November 13, 2018Time: 10:00 - 12:30 (followed by a light lunch)Location: European University Institute (Sala Cappella), Via Boccaccio 121, Firenze

 The EU first Nationally Determined Contribution (NDC) covers the period of 2021 to 2030 and pledges a 40 % economy wide reduction in Greenhouse gas (GHG) emissions, to be shared between all 28 Member States.
 In accordance with the Conference of the Parties' (COP) Decision 1/CP.21, the EU has to communicate or update the NDC by 2020, and every five years thereafter.
 In the run-up to that date, the EU is preparing to take part in the Talanoa Dialogue at COP 24 in Katowice.